-A review of the Hearing Services Program has begun.
+A review of the Hearing Services Program (HSP) is underway.

-A new Expert Panel, led by Professor Mike Woods, and panelist Dr Zena Burgess PhD, will review the program and identify possible reforms to ensure that the program remains client-focused while modernising key components in the context of policy, markets and technological developments.
+A Government-appointed panel is currently reviewing the HSP to identify possible reforms to ensure that the program remains client-focused while modernising key components in the context of policy, markets and technological developments.

 Find out more:

 - Hearing Services Program Expert Review Panel

 - Hearing Services Program Expert Review Panel Terms of Reference

 Did you know that the Hearing Services Program and the NDIS are now working together to deliver more supports for those who have hearing loss or are Deaf?

 The National Disability Insurance Scheme and the Australian Government’s Hearing Services Program will have different roles in providing supports to people with hearing difficulties.
 But they now work together to make sure that quality hearing services continue to be available to people of all ages.
 To do this there have been some changes, while other things remain the same.
 Read all about it here